Handling a complaint Sexual harassment

 Find out more about:

-Talking to the person who's made the complaint
+Talking to the person who's made a complaint

-When you're talking to someone about their sexual harassment complaint, think carefully about what you say to them.
+When you're talking to them, think carefully about what you say.
 Some things will not be appropriate or acceptable.

 For example: